A Curated List of 71 Novels About Dogs

 Cujo by Stephen King

-In Stephen King’s novel *Cujo*, a friendly Saint Bernard becomes a menacing threat after contracting rabies, turning a beloved family pet into an uncontrollable danger.
+In Stephen King’s chilling novel *Cujo*, a friendly Saint Bernard contracts rabies.
+This transforms the beloved family pet into a terrifying menace.

-The novel illustrates how ordinary circumstances can rapidly spiral into chaos, confronting characters with the primal struggle for survival.
+The novel shows how ordinary circumstances can spiral into chaos.
+Characters face a primal struggle for survival against the once-gentle dog.

 7. 7